 All MFA students must meet with the Graduate Coordinator near the end of each semester for academic advising.
 At that time the student's advising sheet will be updated by the graduate coordinator.

 ADVISING SHEET - MFA in ART

 Name: Main Advisor:

-Date entered program:
+Date entered program: 2/3 year option?

 Thesis Committee (to be selected by beginning of final year):

 STUDIO REQUIREMENTS - minimum 39 units